aoxrud-ww/web-accessibility-tips/README.md

 However, more often than not, screen readers don't handle these "mocked" elements the same way.
 Which leads one to add additional functionality (keyboard shortcuts, announcements) to get the same behavior as a semantic element.

-Rule of thumb: if there is a semantic element for the purpose, use semantic element.
+Rule of thumb: if there is a semantic element for the purpose, use a semantic element.